StackStorm/puppet-st2/README.md

 As of version `1.8` this module no longer supports Mistral (and subsequently PostgreSQL) Neither Mistral nor Postgresql will be installed or managed by this module.

+#### :warning: End-of-Support Notice - Ubuntu 16.04

+Support for Ubuntu 16.04 has been dropped as of StackStorm `3.5.0`

+As of version `2.3` this module no longer supports Ubuntu 16.04

 #### :warning: End-of-Support Notice - CentOS 6